Dealing with Bolton: Appeasement is Not an Option

 When dealing with the likes of Bolton or Trump, appeasement is not an option.

 Photo: John Bolton (Donkey Hotey via Flickr).
+This article reflects the personal views of the author and not necessarily the opinions of the European Parliament.

 One Comment